crempp/c-os/docs/devlog.md

 * The data segment produced by the linker for the kernel data was messed up.
 I actually forget what the exact problem was but it was a combination of the segment registers and the linker script settings.
 It's sorted now.

 I broke out the BIOS video functions to a shared assembly file to reduce code duplication.
 I also wrote a temporary script package.sh to build the pcjs disk image until I can wrap it into Scons.

+I still need to update the disk loading code to copy more than one track.
+That's next...

 ### July 8th, 2018
 I wondered if I should rewrite the video driver to not use bios interrupts since